KrazedKirb/EngineerTweaksV2/README.md

 In Weaves it is possible for the Engineer to hold a total of 5 bombs in the final event after entering the portal with 3 bombs (experimental version only).

 If the Engineer has Linked Compression Chamber the Crank Gun must be spun or fired for the number of effective dodges and movement speed to be updated.
-This can result in rare cases where the Engineer has one effective dodge instead of the intended three if they attempt to dodge with the Crank Gun without having used it.
+This can result in rare cases where the Engineer has one effective dodge instead of the intended three if they attempt to dodge with the Crank Gun without having used it (both versions).